 In a note shared with Go Dairy Free readers, Hershey customer service stated: “We appreciate your interest in our product and would like to share that the recipe for Reese’s Pieces Candy has been reformulated and no longer contains milk.
 The packaging has been updated to remove milk from the ingredients and the ‘Contains’ statement on the label; however, it is possible that the product in both packages was on the market during the transition.
 Please review the label on the specific package before purchasing.
 This label is accurate for the product inside.”

-Go Dairy Free’s ingredient comparison shows the change is narrowly targeted: dextrose and milk—both listed within the “contains two percent or less” portion—were deleted, and nothing new was added to replace them.
+Go Dairy Free’s ingredient comparison shows the change is narrowly targeted: dextrose and milk were removed, and nothing new was added to replace them.
 That aligns with what shoppers are beginning to see on shelves as older inventory sells through.
 Hershey’s own allergen guidance echoes the company’s message: checking the label on the specific package in hand is the best way to verify ingredients during transitions like this.

 Practically, the switch will not look uniform in the near term.
 Go Dairy Free notes that online ingredient panels and product photos often lag behind in-store updates, particularly for shelf-stable items with long sell-through windows.
 The site advises consumers to “review the label on the specific package before purchasing,” especially as club stores and regional retailers begin receiving the updated formula.